-One thing that impacted me in my interactions with the guests was the differing levels of gratitude: Some people were vocal in their appreciation, while others voiced levels of frustration.
 My favorite part of helping at Operation Overcoat was seeing some of the “regulars” from UGM’s dayroom, where I have been volunteering twice a week—but also seeing a lot of new faces!
-The hardest part of the day was having to tell people that we were out of underwear in their size… which happened many times as the donated supply did not meet the need.
 Taking part in this day reminded me once again that our homeless and low-income neighbors are people just like us, they have likes and preferences—as well as the importance of being grateful!

 I had a brief interaction with one of the UGM dayroom regulars, who is always thankful and kind—he treats us like he’s always known us.
 My favorite part of the day was being able to express joy to the guests and welcoming them to our tent, trying to make a connection with them.
-On the other hand, we had some disorganization of supplies in our tent which made it harder to grab what we needed.
 Taking part in Operation Overcoat reminded me of what I’ve learned at similar events before: the littlest thing, like a scarf and pair of gloves, can make the greatest impact.

 I had the opportunity to talk to a lot of people – but the conversation that impacted me the most was with a guest from Mexico.
 He didn’t speak any English, but I was able to talk to him in Spanish.
 I felt bad for him that he immigrated to America looking for something better, but now he’s just living on the streets.
-I enjoyed trying to help each guest find a pair of shoes that they liked, making them happy and giving them a choice.
-The hardest part for me was dealing with some of the other volunteers who were treating the guests more rudely.
+I really enjoyed trying to help each guest find a pair of shoes that they liked, making them happy and giving them a choice.

 The most impactful conversation I had was with one particularly young guy, hearing about what life on the streets was like for him.
 My favorite part of Operation Overcoat was putting some names with the faces I have seen when volunteering with the Search + Rescue crew; to be able to call them by name and communicate to them that I know them.
-The most frustrating aspect was how long each haircut took, because it was students doing them… but the guests were patient.
 From this day, I learned that having a kind heart and showing love is something that anyone can do!

 I met one sweet lady who was really warm and engaging, laughing and making me laugh, too!
 I loved the simplicity and shared interaction of signing her up for a haircut.
 The best part for me was seeing people walk out with their new haircuts, feeling refreshed and good about themselves!
-The hard part was the amount of need for haircuts vs. the limited resource of just two barbers, and the resulting long wait for the guests.
 I learned the crazy dire need of the homeless community in Portland.
 And I also learned that not everyone who is homeless looks homeless—which helps shift my mindset and thinking.